Step-Level Sparse Autoencoder for Reasoning Process Interpretation: Experiments and Applications

 \subsection{Experiment Setup}

 \textbf{Training details.} We train our framework on three datasets: (a) GSM8K-Aug\citep{deng2023implicitchainthoughtreasoning}: A large-scale synthetic expansion of the canonical GSM8K\citep{cobbe2021trainingverifierssolvemath} benchmark.
 By utilizing GPT-4 to generate semantic perturbations and diverse reasoning paths, this dataset expands the original training set to approximately 385K samples, exposing the model to a wide distribution of linguistic variations essential for robust feature learning. (b) NuminaMath-CoT\citep{li2024numinamath}: A comprehensive reasoning corpus comprising approximately 860K mathematical problems sourced from Chinese K-12 exams and international Olympiad competitions (e.g., AIME, AMC).
 All solutions are standardized into a unified Chain-of-Thought format, providing the complex, multi-step logical structures necessary to capture advanced deductive dynamics. (c) OpenCodeInstruct\citep{ahmad2025opencodeinstructlargescaleinstructiontuning}: A large-scale, multi-turn instruction-tuning dataset designed to enhance the code generation and reasoning capabilities of large language models through execution-based feedback and iterative refinement.
-Consistent with our step-level framework, we partition the continuous reasoning trajectories of these three datasets into discrete, atomic steps to facilitate independent training of \name.
+Consistent with our step-level framework, we partition the continuous reasoning trajectories of these three datasets into discrete, atomic steps based on natural linguistic boundaries (e.g., punctuation or line breaks) to facilitate independent training of \name.

 \textbf{Implementation Details.} To evaluate our framework across different architectures, we instantiate two distinct variants: \textbf{\name-Qwen}, where the context-conditioned encoder and decoder are initialized from Qwen2.5-0.5B\citep{qwen2025qwen25technicalreport}, and \textbf{\name-Llama}, which utilizes Llama-3.2-1B~\citep{grattafiori2024llama3herdmodels} as the backbone.
 Regarding the sparse feature space, we set the sparse factor $c=1$ and target sparsity $\tau_{spar}=10$.
+To enforce this constraint, the dynamic weight controller continuously modulates the regularization coefficient $\lambda$ during training, ensuring that the empirical sparsity on the validation set converges to and stabilizes at the predefined sparse level $\tau_{spar}$.